MG178/task-manage-repo/README.md

-# Task Manager Project
+# React Facts Project

-My first attempt at creating a task manager project as I learn JavaScript.  !
+My first attempt at creating a website using react

 ## subheader

-I will create a task manager once i've mastered Git and Github, which is what im currently doing with this repo.
+A fact site for React